marksweiss/sofine/README.md

 ## Features

 1. Do (almost) no more work than if you wrote one-off data collection scripts
-2. Manage your plugins in any directory with any directory structure you like
+2. Manage your data retrieval plugins in any directory with any directory structure you like
 3. Call plugins from the command line, as REST resources or from Python
 4. Chain as many plugin calls as you want together and get back one JSON data set with all the data collected from all the chained calls
 5. If called from the command line, `sofine` reads data from `stdin` if it is present, and always outputs to `stdout`.
 So `sofine` piped calls can themselves be composed in larger piped expressions.